laurahspencer/O.lurida_Stress/Data/RNA-DNA-Isolation/RNA-isolation-protocol.md

 ### RNA Isolation and Qubit
 ## RNA Isolation (2.5-3 hrs for 9 samples)

-This protocol was used for larval RNA isolation.
+This protocol was used for frozen larval RNA isolation.
 It follows the protocol for crab hemolymph isolation (https://github.com/grace-ac/project-crab/blob/master/protocols/RNA-isolation.md)

 Gathering materials/prepping reagents